-In addition to the endpoints, we also characterize each feature as a d-dimensional vector as shown in Fig. 2d.
+In addition to the endpoints, we also characterize each feature as a d-dimensional vector as shown in Figure 2d.
 In this step, we use feature curves, which are the portions of the skyline lying between a feature's endpoints.
-We apply a similarity transformation to the feature curve that maps its endpoints to (-1, 0) and (1, 0), thus normal-
+We apply a similarity transformation to the feature curve that maps its endpoints to (-1,0) and (1,0), thus normalizing each feature to a fixed length and orientation.
+This has two important effects.
+First, in normalizing the length of the feature curves, thereby achieving scale invariance.
+Second, because the orientation of each feature is normalized to lie along the x-axis, we achieve in-plane rotation invariance as well.
+Thus, barring any quantization effects, any two features curves with the same shape are normalized to the